 Dave Young is a nationally recognized safety expert with over 30 years in law enforcement and the U.S. Marine Corps.
 As Co-Founder of Vistelar, he’s trained thousands in personal safety, conflict management, and crisis response.
 His experience spans law enforcement, healthcare, and military sectors.
 Dave is the author of How to Defend Your Family and Home and has been featured on CNN, Fox News, and National Geographic.
 His latest book, Protecting Patients and Staff, is a real-world survival guide for healthcare professionals facing violent threats, active assailants, and crisis situations.

-Seconds Matter—Emergency Response, Self-Care, & Staying Ready
+Seconds Matter—Emergency Response, Self-Care, and Staying Ready

 This article is Part 3 of a three-part series on the importance of Patient Care Safety Monitors.
 Click here to read Part 1, or click here to read Part 2.